alexa-games/litexa/README.md

 Full documentation is available at <https://litexa.com>

 **Disclaimer:**
-*Litexa is an Alexa Labs community-supported project (alpha) from the Alexa Games team at Amazon.
-We (Alexa Games) have used Litexa to develop and ship 20+ Alexa skills.
-Your feedback is welcome and we are happy to consider contributions.
+*Litexa we an Alexa Labs community-supported project (alpha) from the Alexa Games team at Amazon, where we used Litexa to develop and ship many Alexa skills.
+As of April 2023 we no longer support ongoing development of and with Litexa, and so this official repository is deprecated.
+Thank you to everyone who made great Alexa skills with this project!*
-Otherwise, you are free to use and modify this software as needed.
-As with all open-source packages, please use them in accordance with the licenses assigned to each package.
-Thanks and enjoy!*

 ## Packages